Regular Expressions with Backreferences: Polynomial-Time Matching Techniques: Introduction

 \subsection{Our Contribution}

 We develop two different approaches to efficient regex matching:

 \begin{itemize} \item \textbf{Regex with bounded active variable degree}: We define a complexity parameter of regex, called \emph{active variable degree} (denoted by $\avd(\alpha)$), and show that regex can be matched in time $|\alpha||w|^{\bigO(\avd(\alpha))}$.
-Intuitively speaking, this parameter measures the number of variables that can be \emph{active} at the same time in a match, and the algorithmic application relies in devising a matching procedure, which, in a sense, reuses variables that are currently \emph{not active}.
+Note that $|\alpha||w|^{\bigO(\var(\alpha))}$is a trivial upper bound, where $\var(\alpha)$ is the total number of variables of $\alpha$, and that $\avd(\alpha)$ is always upper bounded by $\var(\alpha)$.
+Intuitively speaking, the parameter $\avd(\alpha)$ measures the number of variables that can be \emph{active} at the same time in a match, and the algorithmic application relies in devising a matching procedure, which, in a sense, reuses variables that are currently \emph{not active}.
 This approach can also be seen as a technique to reduce the number of variables of a regex, a problem that, in its general form, is undecidable (see~\cite{Freydenberger2013}). \item \textbf{Memory-deterministic regex}: We come up with a possibility to limit the inherent non-determinism of regex to those parts that have nothing to do with backreferences.
 The thus obtained class of \emph{memory-deterministic regex} enforces some synchronisation between different computational branches in a matching procedure, and therefore can be matched in time $p(|\alpha|)|w|$ for a (low-degree) polynomial $p$.
 This means that matching memory-deterministic regex can be done in time linear in $|w|$ if measured in \emph{data complexity}.\footnote{Data complexity is motivated by considerations in database theory; in this regard, a regex can be seen as a (usually short) query that is to be evaluated on a (potentially large) data-object, i.\,e., the word.} This is worth pointing out, since the full class of regex can most likely not be matched in time $f(|\alpha|)g(|w|)$ for \emph{any} polynomial $g$ and \emph{computable} function $f$, or for \emph{any} polynomial $f$ and \emph{computable} function $g$ (this follows from the $\wclass[1]$-hardness of the problem if parameterised by the size of the regex or by the size of the input word~\cite{FernauEtAl2016}).
 The concept of memory determinism is rather complicated, since it cannot be achieved by some local and syntactical restrictions.
 Hence, a main challenge is to show that memory determinism can be checked efficiently. \end{itemize}